Wealth management

 3. Focus on paying off debt

-Nothing can derail your finances faster than the accumulation of high-interest debt, for example on credit or store cards.
-If you do use a credit card, it is important to prioritise paying it off on time to avoid the type of spiralling debt that can seriously harm your credit score.
+Nothing can derail your finances faster than accumulating high-interest debt, for example, on credit or store cards.
+If you use a credit card, it is essential to prioritise paying it off on time to avoid spiralling debt that can seriously harm your credit score.

 4. Save for the future

-It’s important to set aside any savings before moving on to non-essential expenses.
-To help you prioritise your savings, think about what would happen if you were faced with an unforeseen expense.
+Setting aside any savings before moving on to non-essential expenses is important.
+To help you prioritise your savings, consider what would happen if you faced an unforeseen expense.
 Could you afford to pay out for a new boiler if yours broke down?
 Or a large veterinary bill?
 What if you lost your job?
-A general rule of thumb is to try to build up three months’ worth of essential outgoings in an instant access savings account for emergencies.
+A general rule of thumb is to build up three months’ worth of essential outgoings in an instant access savings account for emergencies.

-However, instant access accounts typically offer lower interest rates, meaning that the return on your money will be minimal.
-If you already have sufficient emergency savings, it may be worth putting further savings away in a fixed-term savings account, which offer higher interest in exchange with locking your money away for a set period, or looking into investment.
+However, instant access accounts typically offer lower interest rates, meaning the return on your money will be minimal.
+If you already have sufficient emergency savings, it may be worth putting further savings away in a fixed-term savings account, which offers higher interest in exchange for locking your money away for a set period or looking into investment.

 5. Invest for higher returns

-With interest rates at rock bottom, savings accounts are offering minimal interest on savers’ hard-earned cash.
-Investing is a way of getting higher returns, in exchange for a certain level of risk.
-Stock markets can go up and down, so your investments can fall as well as rise; however, a financial adviser can assist you in building an investment portfolio that reflects your personal risk profile.
-This means that you can choose the level of risk you want to accept (although lower risk often means lower returns).
+With interest rates at rock bottom, savings accounts offer minimal interest on savers’ hard-earned cash.
+Investing is a way of getting higher returns in exchange for a certain level of risk.
+Stock markets can go up and down, so your investments can fall and rise; however, a financial adviser can assist you in building an investment portfolio that reflects your risk profile.
+This means you can choose the level of risk you want to accept (although lower risk often means lower returns).

 Call our financial specialists for a FREE initial consultation on 0808 159 6740